Toddler Preschool Scope and Sequence & Lesson Ideas-Practical Life Skills

 - Celebrate cultural events.

-- Montessori home environment and bed
+- Montessori home environment

 - Learn letter sounds of sandpaper alphabet